 Office: Health Sciences Center, Level 2, Room 400

 The Department of Clinical Laboratory Sciences offers an upper-division program leading to the Bachelor of Science degree.
-Stony Brook freshmen are given the option to declare clinical laboratory sciences as a lower-division major.
-A double major in clinical laboratory sciences and biology is available.
-A part time online-hybrid program is also available.
 Clinical laboratory scientists utilize a wide variety of sophisticated equipment and skills to perform tests that analyze specimens to produce data for the diagnosis, prevention, and treatment of disease.
 Many of the same tests are used for organ transplants, therapeutic drug monitoring, crime investigation, genetic studies, and research.
-The program now offers two specializations (Forensic Medical Diagnostics, and Clinical Cytogenetics) within its traditional clinical laboratory curriculum.
+The program offers courses in a variety of areas.

 Ready to take the next step?